Ferrari Hydroplane 75cm – Free shipping

 The name “Ferrari” brings to mind top-notch Italian passion, engineering, and motors; the Ferrari Hydroplane is no exception!
 This 75cm model allows you to experience the feeling of speeding across open water on a miniature scale, with this model being lovingly handcrafted by passionate and skilled craftsmen.
 Hundreds of hours have been spent decorating this Ferrari boat model to museum-level quality, perfectly replicating the original dimensions and design elements of the Ferrari Hydroplane racing boats.
 Seacraft Gallery uses the “plank on frame” construction method, mimicking the way in which the original boats were constructed, providing invaluable authenticity.

-Highlights about the Ferrari Hydroplanes speed boat model
+Features of the 75cm Ferrari Hydroplanes speedboat model

-- Entirely handcrafted, fully assembled and ready to display
+- Entirely handcrafted from quality wood, fully assembled and ready to display (NOT a kit)

-- Highly polished smooth finish, many layers of paint and varnish applied.
-Each layer is left to dry and micro sanded before another layer is applied
+- Highly polished smooth finish, with many layers of paint and varnish applied

-- Amazing details accurate to actual Ferrari hydroplane racing boats:
+- Amazing details accurate to the actual 1954 Ferrari Hydroplane boat

-- Realistic gauges and switches on dash are not a sticker or decal
+- Realistic gauges and switches on the dash – not sticker or decal

-- Meticulously painted to match real Ferrari hydroplanes
+- Meticulously painted to match the actual 1954 Ferrari Hydroplane boat

 In 1953, a wealthy boat privateer named Achille Castoldi was determined to set world speed record on water.
 He commissioned an 800kg-class three-point hydroplane hull.
 For the engine, he turned to the new up and comers of the auto racing scene – Scuderia Ferrari.